VillagerUnknown/BabelFish/README.md

 **Babel Fish**

-The Babel Fish can talk to players and, when consumed live, can provide translations for other species to the player.
+The Babel Fish can talk to players and, when consumed from a bucket, can provide translations for other species to the player.

 **Structure Hints**